ddemidov/vexcl/README.md

 can spread your vectors across devices by different vendors), but should be used with caution: all computations will be performed with the speed of the slowest device selected.

+In the example below host vector is allocated and initialized, then copied to all devices obtained with the queue_list() call.
+A couple of empty device vectors are allocated as well:
 ```C++
 const uint n = 1 << 20;
 std::vector<double> x(n);